COMP2150-24s1/level-design-assessment-LondonCowboys/README.md

 ### 2.4.
 Health Pickups
 Health Pickup after the first key for the player to restore some health
 ### 2.5.
 Keys
-3 keys placed strategicly around the level behind enemies to be defeated first.
+3 keys placed strategically around the level behind enemies to be defeated first.
 ### 2.6.
 Moving Platforms
 Moving platforms at the start to get the player up and then a spitter placed to make it more difficult for the player.
 ### 2.7.
 Passthrough Platforms